Choose the deployment path

 spec.selfInit.oidc.enabled: true bootstraps operator authentication only.

-Before you move on, decide which human login path will be created as part of spec.selfInit.requests during bootstrap.
+Decide which human login path will be created as part of spec.selfInit.requests during bootstrap, then finalize the cluster design.

 - AReview